grantcarthew/node-perj/examples/README.md

 ## Important Notes

-- These are not best practise.
+- These are not best practices.
 Use them as suggestions on how to get started.
 - Documentation for each example is in the header of the `js` files.
 - Files titled `stdin` do not use `perj` and expect you to pipe logs into the process.
 - The `app` directory expects you to pipe `stdout` into a `stdin` module.